-- A separate pathway for the contractor from the work area to the outside, in order to bring materials in and out of the home.
+- A separate pathway for the contractor from the work area to the outside, to bring materials in and out of the home.
 Ideally, it should not be through the same entrance that your family uses.

 - A place to store your furniture.
 All furniture and belongings may have to be moved from the work area while the work is done.
 Items that can’t be moved, such as cabinets, should be wrapped in heavy duty plastic.